chunglabmit/nuggt/README.md

 * *aligned-file* is the optional file name for the moving file, warped into the fixed-point-file's space.
 The file will not be written if the switch is not specified.
+* *final-grid-spacing* is an optional parameter for the alignment algorithm It specifies the number of voxels between bspline grid points in the x, y and z directions - a higher number results in a more rigid alignment whereas a lower number results in more local adaptability to deformation.
+It should be specified as three comma-separated values, e.g. "32,32,32".